The Transcreation Tool

 - Visible in the Target Context

-- Additional Details: you can view general information about the account, project, and job here.
-Please note, Job Attachments are a great place to put a creative brief!
+- Additional Details: you can view general information about the account, project, and job here - including Style Guide, Glossaries, and Job Attachments which are a great place to put a creative brief!

 - String Details: this panel will tell you more about the individual string you are working on.